DragonPow/pwp_project/CONTRIBUTING.md

 ### Reporting Bugs

-If you find a bug in the Electronic Office System, please report it by creating an issue in our issue tracker.
+If you find a bug in the PWP Project System, please report it by creating an issue in our issue tracker.
 When reporting a bug, please include:

 - A clear and descriptive title
 - A detailed description of the problem